WHO IS ELIGIBLE TO PARTICIPATE?

 WHAT TO EXPECT?

-Between March 21st and 25th, students will have the opportunity to participate in optional Communication Workshops with an improv instructor.
+Following these mentoring sessions, students will have the opportunity to participate in optional Communication Workshops with an improv instructor.
 This workshop will help provide exercises and tips on public speaking and giving presentations to unfamiliar audiences.

 - Mastery: does the student clearly grasp the material?